ShahzainAhmed/SwapNumbers-TempVariable/README.md

 # Swap Numbers (Using Temporary Variable):

 - To perform swapping, three variables are used.
-- The contents of the first
+- The contents of the first variable is copied into the temp variable.